Abandoned Freight Liquidation & Unclaimed Cargo Disposition in South Florida

 Primary service area is Miami-Dade, Broward, and Palm Beach.
 We also take select projects outside these counties when scope and economics are a fit.

-This is recurring freight disposition work over roughly 2 years (not a one-off closeout), with sales events every 2–3 months.
+This is recurring freight disposition work for one freight liquidation partner over roughly 2 years (not a one-off closeout or our total company volume), with sales events every 2–3 months.

 $100,484